Sollee-Development/Events-Module/README.md

 # Events-Module
-A module for my framework that adds a calendat
+A module for my framework that adds a calendar